dokechin/Mojolicious-Plugin-BootstrapPagination/README.md

 - round

-    Number of pages arround the current page.
+    Number of pages around the current page.
 Default: 4.

 - outer